rakeshid03/Monsterio/README.md

 ![Monster.png](https://i.postimg.cc/85Ntj6LX/Monster.png)

 ## Tutorial & features
-- It all starts with a simple loading screen and it fade-out within a few seconds.
+- Monsterio game starts with a simple loading screen and it fade-out within a few seconds.
 - Then a `start game` button will pop up in the center of your device screen.
 After clicking on it the game will start and background music will also start.
 - Now you can see a battlefield, Control with three buttons, logo, and setting button.
 - Now you can play the game.
 But note that you only have 10 `Strong Attack`  and 3 `Heal`.